chipbaber/apex_textdemo/README.md

 where r.doc_id = f.query_id
 ```

-## Create full themes indexing
+## Create Full Themes Indexing

-- create the table for full themes.
+- Create the table for full themes.
+A full theme has both the theme and any relations to other themes.

 ```
 create table full_themes( QUERY_ID	number, THEME		varchar2(2000),  WEIGHT		NUMBER);